nussjustin/feature/README.md

 ### Using different sets of flags

-All flags and cases created via `NewFlag` or `NewCase` belong to a single global set of flags.
+All flags and cases created via `New` or `NewCase` belong to a single global set of flags.

 In some cases applications may want to have multiple sets, for example when extracting a piece of code into its own package and importing packages not wanting to clobber the global flag set with the imported, by not necessarily used